A Weyl's law for black holes: Spectrum asymptotics, degrees of freedom counting and geometry

-Weyl's law~\cite{Weyl11,Weyl12} relates three distinct notions: the number of states of a physical system contained in a given spatial domain $D$, the high-frequency asymptotics of the spectrum of the operator controlling its dynamics, and the geometry of the region $D$.
+Weyl's law~\cite{Weyl11,Weyl12} provides a landmark in spectral geometry.
+From a physical perspective, it relates three distinct notions: the number of states of a physical system contained in a given spatial domain $D$, the high-frequency asymptotics of the spectrum of the operator controlling its dynamics (the time infinitesimal generator), and the geometry of the region $D$.
 The study of this triple relation has proved to be a far-reaching catalyst for key developments both in physics and mathematics.
 On the physics side, it lays e.g. at the core of the developments in radiation theory aiming at understanding the black body radiation and, therefore, it is ultimately interwoven with the birth of quantum theory (see e.g. \cite{Kac66,AreNitPet09}).
-On the mathematical side, it dwells in the more general setting of inverse problems in spectral geometry that have unveiled a rich set of correspondences between the spectral properties of geometric differential operators defined on a (Riemanninan) manifold, namely the Laplacian, and the properties of families of geodesics on such manifolds \cite{Kac66,Berger03,Ivrii16}.
+On the mathematical side, it dwells in the more general setting of inverse problems in spectral geometry that have unveiled a rich set of correspondences between the spectral properties of geometric differential operators defined on (Riemannian) manifolds, namely the Laplacian, and the properties of families of geodesics on such manifolds \cite{Kac66,Berger03,Ivrii16}.
 Specifically, Weyl's law for the Laplacian stands as an archetype of such results in spectral geometry with direct implications in physics.